Do's and Dont's

 • Follow and advocate upgrading poorly built structures.

-• Make a plan and preparation for emergency repef.
+• Make a plan and be ready for an emergency.

-• Identify the medical centers, fire fighting stations, popce posts and organize repef society of your area.
+• Identify the medical centers, fire fighting stations and organize rescue mock drills for the society of your area.

 • Know the electric and water shut off locations in your house.

-• Heavy objects, glasses, cutlery should be kept in lower shelves.
+• Heavy objects, glasses, cutlery should be kept on lower shelves.

 • Flower pots should not be kept on the parapet.